roitraining/ux-designers-training/operations-for-designers/labs/01-deploy-vm-with-agents.md

 ## Overview
 Duration: 1

-### What you’ll learn
+### In this lab, you will:

-- How to create a Compute Engine virtual machine using the GUI
+- Create a machine using the GUI
-- How to install the Logging and Monitoring agents
-- How to deploy a basic web application
+- Deploy a basic we application
-- How to view logs and metrics
+- Leverage monitoring and logging

 <!-- ------------------------ -->
 ## Creating a VM